You can send real-time eligibility checks to payers by:

 InformationDescription

 tradingPartnerServiceIdYou can find the payer ID in our list of supported payers.
-You can also use the same payer IDs you used for CHC eligibility checks.

 provider object, nameYou must include the provider’s name - either the firstName and lastName of a specific provider within a practice or the organizationName.